-Don’t feel bad if you’re not able to achieve that mystical state of flow even after putting in the efforts lined out in this article.
-If attaining flow were easy, everyone would try for it all the time.
-A whole workday just flew by you say?
+Don’t feel bad if you’re not able to achieve that mystical state of flow even after putting in the efforts.
+If attaining flow were easy, everyone would be doing it, and all of the time.
+A whole workday just flew by?
 Sign me up.

-It can be difficult to really immerse yourself in your project for a variety of reasons.
-Feelings of apathy, boredom, anxiety, anger or sadness can all inhibit flow, but we often feel these emotions every day.
-You may have to find ways that work for you in order to get past these feelings before you can achieve a state of flow.
+It can be difficult to really immerse yourself in a project for a variety of reasons.
+Feelings of apathy, boredom, anxiety, anger, or sadness can all inhibit flow, but we often feel these emotions every day.
+You may have to find ways that work for you to get past those feelings before you can achieve a state of flow.

-Even if you work hard on your project and time seems to drag on, following through with the suggestions in this article can help you be more productive.
-Being comfortable, well-fed and having everything you need at hand can help you work longer before you have to step away or take a break.
+Even if you work hard on your project and time seems to drag, following the suggestions in this article can help you be more productive.
+Being comfortable, well-fed, and having everything you need at hand can help you work longer before you have to step away or take a break.